leonelquinteros/gotext/README.md

 ```

 This is also helpful for using inside templates (from the "text/template" package), where you can pass the Locale object to the template.
-If you set the Locale object as "Loc" in the template, then the templace code would look like:
+If you set the Locale object as "Loc" in the template, then the template code would look like:

 ```
 {{ .Loc.Get "Translate this" }}